-(See § 300-14.2 also.)
+(See § 300-11.2.1 also.)

-A. No sign, except noncommercial signs less than one square foot or specifically enumerated in § 300-13.4, Required signs, and § 300-13.5 Temporary signs, shall be erected without a permit issued by the Building Inspector, application for which shall be accompanied by such scale drawings, photographs, and other information as the Building Inspector may require.
+A. No sign, except noncommercial signs less than one square foot or specifically enumerated in § 300- 7.2.4, Required signs, and § 300- 7.2.5Temporary signs, shall be erected without a permit issued by the Building Inspector, application for which shall be accompanied by such scale drawings, photographs, and other information as the Building Inspector may require.
 The applicant must be the owner of the property or have the written permission of the owner.

 B. It shall be the duty of the Building Inspector and/or the Zoning Enforcement Officer to administer and enforce the provisions of this Sign Bylaw.
 [Amended 4-28-2014ATM by Art.
 33]